 Protect Your Rights in the Workplace.
 Call (508) 425-6330.

 Even though most employees are “at will,” both Massachusetts and federal laws protect employees and people seeking employment from unfair practices.
-If you believe that you have been treated unfairly by an employer, call the Worcester employment law attorneys at Murphy & Rudolf, LLP.
+If you believe that you have been treated unfairly by an employer, call the top Massachusetts employment law attorneys at Murphy & Rudolf, LLP.

 When you retain Murphy & Rudolf, LLP, you benefit from all of the following:

 - 50 years of combined experience